Saturday 18 November 1939

 Anglo/Polish Relations: Poland and Great Britain sign a naval agreement.

 Anglo/Dutch/German Relations: The Dutch and British are outraged that the mining of a major traffic lane was not reported by the Germans as required by international law.
 The British say that the Germans of violating the 1907 Hague Conventions, specifically Article VIII.
 Holland lodges a formal diplomatic protest.

 Ireland: The IRA explodes four small bombs in London's Piccadilly area.

 Holocaust: General Johannes Blaskowitz, one of the most highly decorated officers in the Wehrmacht (Knight's Cross of the Iron Cross with Oak Leaves and Swords on 30 September 1939) submits a memorandum to Commander-in-chief Walther von Brauchitsch, who today forwards it on to Hitler.
 The memorandum complains about the SS and Einsatzgruppen operations in occupied Poland.
 Apart from everything else, the General complains about the effect that it is having on morale.

-For varying reasons, the entire Nazi command structure perceives the memorandum as inappropriate.
-Hitler himself calls the the General's concerns "childish" and calls it a "Salvation Army attitude."
+For varying reasons, the entire German command structure perceives the memorandum as inappropriate.
+Hitler himself calls the General's concerns "childish" and calls it a "Salvation Army attitude."
 Blaskowitz is informally blacklisted preparatory to being relieved entirely from his command in Poland.